When you think of Las Vegas, sun-drenched pool scenes are one of the first things that come to mind.

 Park MGM: At least one pool at Park MGM, typically their South Pool (pictured below), is open and heated to 80 degrees during the winter.

-Mandalay Bay: While the majority of Mandalay Bay’s elaborate pool complex closes during the winter, they do keep at least one heated pool open at all times for guest use.
+Mandalay Bay: While most of Mandalay Bay’s elaborate pool complex closes during the winter, they keep at least one heated pool open for guest use.
 The pool they designate for use rotates depending on their maintenance calendar.

 Palazzo/Venetian: The pool deck will remain open during the winter months and are heated.
 Cabanas will not be available, however.